-We used radar speckle tracking observations to measure Venus's moment of inertia with 7% uncertainties and a rough estimate of the size of the core (Margot et al., Spin state and moment of inertia of Venus.
+We used radar speckle tracking observations to measure Venus's moment of inertia with 7% uncertainties (Margot et al., Spin state and moment of inertia of Venus.
 Nature Astronomy 5, 2021).
 With additional observations and improved precision, we will ultimately reduce the uncertainties on the size of the core of Venus and rule out certain classes of interior models.
-We have also obtained a record of length-of-day variations, which is providing key data towards elucidating Venus's fascinating but poorly understood atmospheric dynamics.
+Understanding the obliquity of Venus is also important as it may be excited by mantle convection, volcanic or seismic activity, resurfacing, or atmospheric changes.

 This investigation requires small amounts of telescope time (less than 1 hour per measurement) on the Goldstone 70-m antenna (DSS-14) and the Green Bank Telescope (GBT).
 A table documents the history of attempted measurements and their outcomes.